-PEN International and the International Cities of Refuge Network (ICORN) announce the end of their formal third party evaluation contract and the beginning of a new phase in their long-term collaboration.
+PEN International and the International Cities of Refuge Network (ICORN) announce the end of their formal third party evaluation contract and the beginning of a new phase in its long-term collaboration.
 The ICORN Secretariat has worked closely with PEN International, which have evaluated the authenticity of authorship and artistic production as well as declared danger.

 PEN is proud to have collaborated with ICORN to create opportunities not only for writers, but also poets, playwrights, bloggers, artists, editors, and journalists, to move freely – intellectually, culturally, physically.
 Together, we have created a community of writers, readers and thinkers who support each other and believe in the right to peaceful and free expression.
 This is an exceptional legacy which will last for decades to come, and which sets the basis for our future cooperation’ said Burhan Sonmez, President of PEN International.